muhtasim24/UBRateMyProfessor/README.md

 - [X] User can login
 - [X] User stays logged in across restarts
 - [X] User can logout
+- [X] User can click on a Detailed Professor Profile

-**Optional Nice-to-have Stories**
+- [X] User can see all reviews on Professors' Profile **Optional Nice-to-have Stories**

 - [ ] List best teachers for each subject (build schedule of ideal teachers using classes)